Frequently Asked Questions

 3) Build or join a team.
 4) Prep your car to BCCR spec and get your personal safety gear squared away.

 Absolutely.
-We’re always looking for volunteers (pit-out, timing & scoring, grid, etc.).
-Training provided —
+We are always looking for volunteers (pit out, timing and scoring, grid, etc.).
+Training is provided -

-it’s the best seat in the house.
-Check out Volunteer opportunities.
+it is the best seat in the house.
+Check out volunteer opportunities.